dambus/npi-3/docs/admin-workflow.md

 - Local development can proceed without Supabase; the UI will render JSON data and the admin list page shows a warning when Supabase IDs are missing.
 - To avoid duplicate fetches, hooks (`useProjectsQuery`, `useProjectBySlug`) memoise state internally and degrade gracefully when Supabase isn’t reachable.
 - All admin routes remain hidden from primary navigation and now require a Supabase session before rendering.
+- If the `projects.is_active` column has not yet been applied in Supabase, the frontend gracefully treats every project as active; once the migration runs, the active toggle starts persisting real values automatically.